TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/projectb.md

 ### Representing an Umbrella

-We'll use a simple dictionary of strings to represent each umbrealla.
+We'll use a simple dictionary of strings to represent each umbrella.
 Here's an example umbrella, represented as a dictionary:

 ```python